Carbone On-Premise

 $ docker-compose down

-Discover more commands by reading the docker-compose CLI overview.
+Discover more Docker commands by reading the docker-compose CLI overview.

 LibreOffice Install